PowerBiDevCamp/TranslationsBuilder/Labs/Lab 01 - Getting Started with Translation Builder.md

 ## **Lab 01: Getting Started with Translation Builder**

-**Overview**: In this lab, you will learn how Translations Builder together with Power BI Desktop to build multi-language reports for Power BI.
+**Overview**: In this lab, you will learn how to work with Translations Builder and Power BI Desktop to build multi-language reports for Power BI.
 You will start by downloading a PBIX project file named **TB-Lab01.pbix** and opening it in Power BI Desktop.
-Once you have opened **TB-Lab01.pbix,** you will launch Translations Builder and practice by moving through the steps to add metadata translations and report label translations.
-At various milestones in this lab, you will be required to publish **TB-Lab01.pbix** from Power BI Desktop to the Power BI Service so you can test how the translations you’ve added appear to users when loaded using different languages and cultures.
+Once you have opened **TB-Lab01.pbix,** you will launch Translations Builder and move through the steps to add metadata translations and report label translations.
+At various milestones in this lab, you will be required to publish the **TB-Lab01.pbix** project from Power BI Desktop to the Power BI Service so you can test how the translations you’ve added to ensure they appear to users when loaded using different languages and different cultures.

 **Prerequisite 1**: To complete this lab, you will need a Power BI workspace where you have appropriate permissions to publish project from Power BI Desktop to test your work.
-This workspace must also be associated with a Premium capacity as indicated by the diamond image (see below) displayed after the workspace name.
-This is required because Power BI translations do not load properly for reports tht are running in workspaces associated with the shared capacity.
+This workspace must also be associated with a Premium capacity as indicated by the diamond image (*see below*) displayed after the workspace name.
+A workspace in a premium capacity is required because Power BI translations do not load properly for reports running in the shared capacity.

 <img src="./images/Lab01/media/image1.png"
 style="width:3.30818in;height:1.10708in" />